Arthur7436/C-sharp-development/README.md

-Is there any suggestions on how I can improve this code?
+is there any way I can improve my code?

-Can you give me your version of the updated version of this code?